Notes and guidelines for organisers of BCRA Field Meetings

 - Use the BCRA logo — ask the BCRA secretary

-- If you intend to sell BCRA publications, arrange in advance for stock to be delivered
+- If you intend to sell BCRA publications, arrange in advance for stock to be delivered to you;

-to you; and a price list provided
+and a price list provided

 - Copyright.
-Anyone preparing a presentation, or handout who uses anybody else's
+Anyone preparing a presentation, or handout who uses anybody else's material

-other people, and b) obtain the appropriate permission to use the material.
+people, and b) obtain the appropriate permission to use the material.
 This could be personal

 permission but if commercial music or video material is used, the presenter must obtain clearance